IHE/fhir/README.txt

 FHIR conformance resources (e.g., StructureDefinition, CapabilityStatement, ValueSet, etc) for some IHE profiles can be found on the IHE controlled “fhir” GitHub repository found at https://github.com/IHE/fhir.

-Format Code vocabulary is published at http://profiles.ihe.net/fhir/ihe.formatcode.fhir/
+Format Code vocabulary is published at http://profiles.ihe.net/fhir/ihe.formatcode.fhir/ MHD is now published as an Implementation Guide at http://profiles.ihe.net/ITI/MHD/